eva-nikolai/eva-nikolai.github.io/index.md

 <br><br>

 ---
-**Identifying the most Impactful Census Variables on Population in the South Bend/ Elkhart Region - Consulting Capstone**
+**Identifying Most Impactful Census Variables on Population in the South Bend/ Elkhart Region**
 <br><br>

 In collaboration with the South Bend | Elkhart Regional Partnership, a prominent institution guiding local business and community development in the South Bend/Elkhart Region, this project aimed to identify the most influential factors affecting population dynamics in the region.
 Additionally, the project aimed to establish a replicable framework for the Partnership to conduct similar analyses using Census data in the future.